estyxx/madedotcom.github.io/posts/2022-10-07-hacktoberfest.md

     - open-source
 ---

 Ever heard about Hacktoberfest?
-No, it's not about beer, and no is not in Germany.
+No, it's not about beer, and no it's not in Germany.
 I will give you a hint: it's about _Open Source_, _learning_, _code_ and **you don't need to be a developer to start hacking**!
 Anyone is welcome!